molily/molily.de/_posts/2020-11-21-testing-angular.md

 - The [`client` directory](https://github.com/molily/angular-form-testing/tree/main/client) contains a standard Angular app created with Angular CLI.
 - The [`server` directory](https://github.com/molily/angular-form-testing/tree/main/server) contains a simple Node.js service that simulates a user management and account creation.

-  Again, this is for demonstration purposes only.
+Again, the Node.js service is for demonstration purposes only.
 The service holds the created user accounts in memory and discards them when stopped.
 Please do not use it in production.

-Containing 12 form controls, the sign-up form is not particularly large.
+With 12 form controls, the sign-up form is not particularly large.
 But there are subtle details we are going to explore.

 ### Sign-up form Component

 The form logic lies in the [`SignupFormComponent`](https://github.com/molily/angular-form-testing/blob/main/client/src/app/components/signup-form/signup-form.component.ts).
 The Component depends on the [`SignupService`](https://github.com/molily/angular-form-testing/blob/main/client/src/app/services/signup.service.ts) for communicating with the back-end service.

-You might remember that there are two fundamental approaches to forms in Angular: Template-driven Forms and Reactive Forms.
+You might remember that there are two fundamental approaches to forms in Angular: *Template-driven Forms* and *Reactive Forms*.
 While they look quite different in practice, they are based on the same concepts under the hood: Form groups (`FormGroup` objects) and form controls (`FormControl` objects).

 <aside class="margin-note">Reactive Form</aside>